 A full moon occurs when the Earth is directly between the Sun and Moon so that the moon looks completely illuminated when you look at it.
 It happens about once a month or, 29.53 days on average.

 The first quarter moon occurs between the new moon and full moon.
 The last quarter moon occurs after the full moon and before the next new moon.

 The dates and times provided by NASA in United States Eastern Time are for both Eastern Standard Time (EST) and Eastern Daylight Time (EDT) for part of the year in the United States.
 Also below is the Coordinated Universal Time (UTC) time.
 Since you may be in a different time zone, the exact dates may shift for your calendar.

 Below are the lunar phases for 1981 including the new moon, first quarter, full moon, and last quarter that were on the schedule for each month.
 The date and times are based on both the United States Eastern Time Zone and UTC, adjusted for daylight saving time.

-Hello and welcome to FullMoonology, a blog dedicated to the full moon.
+Hello and welcome to FullMoonology, a website dedicated to the full moon.
 Why you ask?
-Because I've been fascinated with the full moon for years and knowing when one is coming up helps explain the odd things that usually happens.
+Because I've been fascinated with the moon for years and knowing when a new moon or full moon is coming up helps explain the odd things that usually happens.